harvardinformatics/informatics-website/docs/resources/tutorials/differential-expression-analysis.md

 ---
-title: "[Tutorial] Differential analysis of bulk RNA-seq data"
+title: "[Tutorial] Bulk RNA-seq DE analysis"
 description: "A page explaining how to perform differential expression analysis of bulk RNA-seq data using limma."
 authors:
     - Adam Freedman